Naprila/Naprila/README.md

 - 👀 I have interested in Programming and Problem Solving.
 - 🌱 I’m currently learning Web development.
 - 💞️ I’m looking to collaborate on projects that require a beginner like me, that will take my skills to a level further.
-- 📫 How to reach me -- via email - manishhh821@gmail.com or instagram - napri_99
+- 📫 How to reach me -- via email - manishhh821@gmail.com